Updated: Dec 3, 2020

-The first known dedicated wheelchair was invented in 1595 for Phillip II of Spain.
+The first known, dedicated wheelchair was invented in 1595 for Phillip II of Spain.
 By 1956, motorized wheelchairs were being mass produced.
 Now there are pediatric motorized wheelchairs made so that children who are three years old can operate them independently.
 Wheelchairs are essential for people who cannot walk.
 Wheelchairs replace the function of the legs with wheels.
 They are bulky, they do not traverse stairs, so modern architecture has been changed, by law (see the Americans with Disabilities Act (ADA)), to accommodate wheelchair users.

 The first electric hearing aid was created in 1898.
 It used a carbon transmitter, so that the hearing aid could be portable.
 Hearing aids assist the function of the ears, by amplifying sound by taking a weak signal and using electric current to make it a strong signal.
 Overtime hearing aids have improved to include infant hearing aids.
 The earlier the child receives hearing aids, the better.
 It is possible to be fitted with hearing aids within the first weeks or months after birth.
 Although hearing loss happens in the ears, the real effect is in the brain.
 It is the brain that makes sense of sound.
 The brain regions involved in hearing need to be stimulated to develop hearing responses.

 The cane is rod-shaped.
 In order to get effective, tactile path information using the rod-shaped cane; the user holds it in the hand and sweeps it back and forth, one step, one swipe.
-While most adults can learn to swing a cane in a rhythmic fashion very easily, these canes can be very challenging for very young children, older adults, and anyone with hand or wrist injuries including arthritis.
+While most adults can learn to swing a cane in a rhythmic fashion very easily, these canes are very challenging for children, older adults, and anyone with hand or wrist injuries including arthritis.

 Babies and toddlers with MVI/B need safe mobility the same amount (or more) as adults.
 Some have misinterpreted toddlers with MVI/B inability to use rod and rectangular canes to mean that they don’t need tactile path information.
-The logic goes something like this, if babies with MVI/B needed path information they would keep holding the cane.
-This has led to an instructional algorithm that suggests just holding the cane will one day lead to safe mobility, even if it isn't working right now...
+Yet, if this were true, the incidence of independent walking delays would not be so ubiquitous.

-The belt cane is a developmentally appropriate mobility tool for toddlers with MVI/B receive the benefit of tactile path preview because the base of the cane frame maintains contact with the floor two steps ahead of their intended path.
+The belt cane is a developmentally appropriate mobility tool for toddlers with MVI/B, when worn, blind toddlers receive the benefit of tactile path preview because the base of the cane frame maintains contact with the floor two steps ahead of the intended path.
 Toddlers with MVI/B cannot forget their belt canes because the top of the frame is connected by magnets to a belt that is worn about their waists

 The pediatric belt cane is a mobility tool that enables babies with MVI/B to safely experience the freedom to explore independently.
 Like a wheelchair, some people find Safe Toddles’ pediatric belt canes to be bulky and tricky to use when going upstairs.
-But also like a wheelchair, to the user, the advantage of wearing the belt cane outweighs any minor inconvenience.
+But also like a wheelchair, to the user, the advantage of wearing their belt canes outweighs any minor inconvenience.

 The belt cane stays two steps ahead of the wearer and provides consistent tactile path information.
 Babies and toddlers with MVI/B learn to depend on their belt canes.
 The pediatric cane allows them to build confidence in themselves as they explore independently without direct bodily collisions.

 The brain must be stimulated to develop, but bodily collisions are the wrong type of stimulation.
 The brain does not learn well when it is worried about the next bodily collision.
 The belt cane allows the brain to anticipate obstacles and to make sense of sensory information that arrives in a less jarring manner.
 When babies move about wearing their belt canes they learn about space and time.
-They are also allowed to decide what they reach out to touch and explore with their hands, and what they rather bang with their cane shafts.
+They are also allowed to decide what they reach out to touch and explore with their hands, and what they rather bang with their cane frame.

 Babies with MVI/B are able to make sense of tactile path information in a way sighted children would not be able to do and do not need to do.
-Pediatric belt canes are devices that help babies with MVI/B to achieve what they’re capable of achieving using the abilities they have.
+Pediatric belt canes are devices that help blind babies to achieve what they’re capable of achieving using the abilities they have.

-Toddlers who are MVI/B should not be expected to wait to be old enough for safe mobility, like car seats and drawer locks; safety devices need to be made for them.
+It is unfair to expect blind toddlers to wait until they are able to use rod canes for safe mobility, like car seats and drawer locks; safety devices need to be made for them.
 That’s what the Safe Toddles’ pediatric belt cane has succeeded in doing.